chrispclark/AR8000/README.md

 This code provides serial conectivity to the AR8000 under Python3.5 and PyQt5 via linux with a simple physical serial interface.

-You may have to insert the serial device:
+You may have to insert the serial device (USB to Serial adaptor):

 find vendor and product numbers via 'lsusb'